g-despot/weaviate-io/developers/weaviate/quickstart/index.md

 :::note
 - Cluster provisioning typically takes 1-3 minutes.
-- When the cluster is ready, WCD displays a check mark (`✔️`) next to the cluster name.
+- When the cluster is ready, WCD displays a checkmark (`✔️`) next to the cluster name.
 - Note that WCD adds a random suffix to sandbox cluster names to ensure uniqueness.
 :::